 During the fasting period, your eating pattern may be very different compared to normal.
-However, it is important to keep to a balanced way of eating, including food from all of the food groups and not to eat excessively.
+However, it is important to keep to a balanced way of eating, including food from all of the food groups, and be mindful about portion sizes.

-If you have diabetes and are fasting, it is a good idea to include more slowly absorbed foods (that have a lower glycaemic index) such as, basmati rice, pitta bread, chapattis and dhal just before you begin the fast.
+If you have diabetes and are fasting, it is a good idea to include more slowly absorbed foods (that have a lower glycaemic index) just before you begin the fast.

-Choosing these types foods will help to fill you up and keep your blood glucose levels more even during the course of the fast.
+Choosing these types of foods will help to fill you up and keep your blood glucose levels more even during the course of the fast.
+Also be mindful of portion sizes of carbohydrate containing foods.
 Fruits, vegetables and salad should also be included.

-When you break the fast, include only small quantities of sugary and fatty foods such as Indian sweets, cakes, samosas and puris, as too many can make you gain weight.
-Use less oil in cooking and try grilling, baking or dry frying food using a non-stick pan.
+When you break the fast, include only small quantities of sugary and fatty foods such as Indian sweets, cakes, samosas and puris, as too many are bad for your health.
+Use less oil in cooking and try grilling, baking or dry frying food using a non-stick pan or air fryer.

-Additionally, drink plenty of sugar-free and decaffeinated drinks to avoid dehydration, e.g. water, diet fizzy drinks or no-added sugar squashes.
+Additionally, drink sugar-free and decaffeinated drinks to avoid dehydration, e.g. water, diet fizzy drinks or no-added sugar squashes.
 If you like sweet drinks then use a sweetener instead of sugar.

-If you decide to fast, it is important to test your blood glucose levels more often as your blood glucose levels may drop too low (known as hypoglycaemia or hypo), particularly if you are unwell and/or are treated with insulin or some diabetes medications – speak to your diabetes team about this.
+If you decide to fast, it is important to test your blood glucose levels more often than you usually do as your blood sugar levels may drop too low (known as hypoglycaemia or hypo).
+This is more likely to happen if you are unwell, treat your diabetes with insulin or some diabetes medications, or both.
+Speak to your diabetes team about this.

-If you experience the symptoms of a hypo, eg feeling shaky, sweaty and disorientated, you must break the fast immediately and treat it with your usual hypo treatment, eg glucose tablets, a sugary drink or GlucoGel, followed by a snack such as a sandwich or a bowl of cereal.
+If you experience the symptoms of a hypo, such as feeling shaky, sweaty and disorientated, you must break the fast immediately and treat it with your usual hypo treatment, like glucose tablets, a sugary drink or GlucoGel, followed by a snack such as a sandwich or a bowl of cereal.

-If you have Type 1 diabetes, there is also a danger that your blood glucose levels may run too high (known as hyperglycaemia) and result in a build-up of 'ketones'.
-This could potentially result in a serious condition known as ketoacidosis.
-The symptoms of high blood glucose levels might include feeling very thirsty, passing a lot of urine and/or extreme tiredness.
+There is also a danger that your blood glucose levels may run too high (known as hyperglycaemia) and result in a build-up of 'ketones'.
+This could potentially result in a serious condition known as diabetic ketoacidosis (DKA).
+The symptoms of high blood glucose levels might include feeling very thirsty, passing a lot of urine or extreme tiredness.
 If your blood glucose levels stay high and you experience these symptoms, speak to your healthcare team.

-Before you begin fasting, your diabetes team can also advise you on what to do with your medication and how to keep good diabetes control.
-For example, your diabetes team may advise you to change the time, type or dose of medication to ensure your blood glucose levels are well controlled.
+Before you begin fasting, your diabetes team can also advise you on what to do with your medication and how to manage your diabetes well.
+For example, your diabetes team may advise you to change the time, type or dose of medication to ensure your blood glucose levels are well managed.

 - Speak to your healthcare team if you are planning to fast.

-- If you test your blood glucose levels at home check your levels more often,
+- If you test your blood glucose levels at home, check your levels more often, including during fasting.

 - Include more slowly absorbed foods that have a lower glycaemic index.